-I hope you enjoyed this step by step vegan pizza bun tutorial.
-January is looking pretty savory here on SGTO, however, you know I couldn’t go a whole month without making another bun recipe.
+I hope you enjoyed this step-by-step vegan pizza roll tutorial.
+January is looking pretty savory here on SGTO, however, you know I couldn't go a whole month without making a new vegan bun recipe.

 Pizza Dough Ingredients

-- 3 cups all purpose flour (loosely packed using the scoop and sweep method)
+- 3 cups all purpose flour 375 grams